-Rio Ferdinand is concentrating solely on his commitments to Manchester United in light of speculation linking him with an England recall.
+Manchester United defender Rio Ferdinand says he is concentrating solely on his club commitments despite speculation linking him with an England recall.

 The 33-year-old defender missed out on a place at Euro 2012 after Roy Hodgson chose to drop the former West Ham man due to “footballing reasons”.

-But, following John Terry announcing his retirement from international duty on Sunday, the door on a return to the England set-up appears to have reopened – but Ferdinand admits his main focus lies with United and securing the Premier League title.
+But, following John Terry announcing his retirement from international football on Sunday, the door on a return to the England set-up appears to have reopened – but Ferdinand admits that his main focus lies with United and the Premier League title.

 | MANCHESTER UNITED LATEST

 |10/1||Manchester United are 10/1 to beat Newcastle 3-0 with William Hill|

 "Personal performances and accolades come way down the list when you are winning at places like Anfield," he is quoted as saying by ESPNStar.

 "I have always said I just want a consistent run of games.
 At the moment that is what I am doing and I am really happy."